keijiro/Metavido/README.md

 record Bibcam video clips by just pressing the "Record" button.
 It stores recorded clips in the camera roll.

-Transfer a video clip to your computer.
-Copy it into the `StreamingAssets` directory, and rename it to `Test.mp4`.
+Transfer the video clips to your computer.
+Copy onw of them into the project directory (the directory where contains `Assets`, `Packages`, etc.), and rename it to `Test.mp4`.
 Then you can play it back in the `Decoder` scene.

 For more advanced usage, see the [BibcamVfx] repository.